2/19/2025

 Operator

-Thank you for standing by and welcome to ENLIGHT's fourth quarter and full year 2024 earnings conference call.
+Thank you for standing by and welcome to Enlight's fourth quarter and four-year 2024 earnings conference call.
 Please be advised that today's conference is being recorded.
-I would now like to hand the call over to Yona Weiss, Director Investor Relations.
+I would now like to hand the call over to Yonah Weiss, Director, Investor Relations.
 Please go ahead.

 speaker

 Thank you, operator.
-Good morning, everyone, and thank you for joining our fourth quarter and full year 2024 earnings conference call for ENLIGHT Renewable Energy.
+Good morning, everyone, and thank you for joining our fourth quarter and full year 2024 earnings conference call for Enlight Renewable Energy.
 Before beginning this call, I would like to draw participants' attention to the following.
-Certain statements made on the call today, including but not limited to statements regarding business strategy and plans, our project portfolio, market opportunities, utility demand and potential growth, discussions with commercial counterparties and financing sources, pricing trends for materials, progress of company projects, including anticipated timing of related approvals and project completion, and anticipated production delays.
-Expected impact from various regulatory developments, completion of development, the potential impact of the current conflicts in Israel on operations and financial conditions and company actions designed to mitigate such impact, and the company's future financial and operational results and guidance, including revenue and adjusted EBITDA, are forward-looking statements within the meaning of U.S. federal securities laws, which reflect management's best judgment and We reference certain project metrics in this earnings call, and additional information about such metrics can be found in our earnings release.
-These statements involve risks and uncertainties that may cause actual results to differ from expectations.
+Certain statements made on the call today, including but not limited to statements regarding business strategy and plans, our project portfolio, market opportunities, utility demand and potential growth, discussions with commercial counterparties and financing sources, pricing trends for materials, progress of company projects, including anticipated timing of related approvals and project completion, and anticipated production delays, expected impact from various regulatory developments, completion of development, the potential impact of the current conflicts in Israel on operations and financial conditions and company actions designed to mitigate such impact, and the company's future financial and operational results and guidance, including revenue and adjusted EBITDA, are forward-looking statements within the meaning of U.S. federal securities laws, which reflect management's best judgment based on currently available information.
+We reference certain project metrics in this earnings call, and additional information about such metrics can be found in our earnings release.
+These statements involve risk, and uncertainties that may cause actual results to differ from expectations.
 Please refer to our 2023 annual report filed with the SEC on March 28, 2024, and other filings for more information on the specific factors that could cause actual results to differ materially from our forward-looking statements.
-Although we believe these expectations are reasonable, we undertake no obligation to revise any statements to reflect changes that occur after this call.
+Although we believe these expectations are reasonable, We undertake no obligation to revise any statements to reflect changes that occur after this call.
 Additionally, non-IFRS financial measures may be discussed on the call.
 These non-IFRS measures should be considered in addition to and not as a substitute for or in isolation from our results prepared in accordance with IFRS.
-Reconciliation to the most directly comparable IFRS financial measures are available in the earnings release and the earnings presentation for today's call, which are posted on our investor relations webpage.
-With me this morning are Gilad Yavetz, CEO and co-founder of NLite, Nir Yehuda, CFO of NLite, and Adam Peschel, CEO and co-founder of Clanera.
-Gilad will provide some opening remarks and will then turn the call over to Adam for a review of our U.S. activity and then to Nir for a review of our fourth quarter results.
+Reconciliations to the most directly comparable IFRS financial measures are available in the earnings release and the earnings presentation for today's call, which are posted on our Investor Relations webpage.
+With me this morning are Gilad Yavetz, CEO and co-founder of Enlight, Nir Yehuda, CFO of Enlight, and Adam Peschel, CEO and co-founder of Clonera.
+Gilad will provide some opening remarks and we'll then turn the call over to Adam for a review of our U.S. activity and then to Nir for a review of our fourth quarter results.
 Our executive team will then be available to answer your questions.
-Thank

 speaker